• Skip to primary navigation

 For this cathedral, I prefer the side views to the façade.
 The bows and arrows are splendid.

-The other interest is the location of the Iton River right in front of the cathedral.
+Another point of interest is the location of the Iton River right in front of the cathedral.

 • Location

-In the center of the city of Evreux.
+In the center of Evreux.

-See the best rated accommodations in Evreux.
+See the top-rated accommodations in Evreux.

 #5 Sées Cathedral

-• Brief history
+• A brief history

 It was built in the 13th and 14th centuries.
 It was consecrated in 1310.